magento/devdocs/src/guides/v2.4/install-gde/prereq/es-config-apache.md

 ### Step 2: Secure communication with Apache {#es-ws-secure-finish}

 This section discusses how to set up [HTTP Basic authentication](https://httpd.apache.org/docs/2.2/howto/auth.html).
-Use of TLS and HTTP Basic authentication together prevents anyone from intercepting communication with Elasticsearch or with your Magento server.
+Use of TLS and HTTP Basic authentication together prevents anyone from intercepting communication with Elasticsearch/OpenSearch or with your Magento server.

 This section discusses how to specify who can access the Apache server.